Discover Bobbin Head in Ku-ring-gai Chase NP

 Beautiful Bobbin Head

-If you’re driving through, or you haven’t brought any food with you, there are also a couple of cafes in Bobbin Head where you can go for a coffee and a bite.
+If you’re just passing through or haven’t packed food, Bobbin Head also has a couple of cafes where you can grab a coffee or a meal.

-Bobbin Inn Cafe is situated in a historic building right in the heart of Bobbin Head.
-This building was initially constructed as a dance hall and restaurant in the 1930s and now hosts a cafe and information centre.
+The Bobbin Inn Cafe is located in the heart of Bobbin Head, housed in a historic building that was originally constructed in the 1930s as a dance hall and restaurant.
+Today, it serves as both a cafe and an information centre.

 Bobbin Head Marina

-If you’re into hiking as much as we are, then Bobbin Head is a great destination with several short and long bushwalking trails to be discovered in the area.
+If you’re as passionate about hiking as we are, Bobbin Head is a fantastic destination, offering a variety of short and long bushwalking trails to explore.

 1. Mangrove Boardwalk